-REFLECT + SHARE: Students-and teachers-respond to reflection questions on the ThinkGive website, then collaborate with peers on the Team Page.
+REFLECT + SHARE: Students and educators post their actions on the ThinkGive website, respond to reflection questions, and then collaborate with peers on the Team Page.

-THINK: Lesson #5: Wrap-Up (30 minutes)
+THINK: Lesson: Wrap-Up (30 minutes)

-- · What they learned about allyship.
+- What they learned about allyship.

-- · What are ways they can continue acting as an ally?
+- What are ways they can continue acting as an ally?

 - Allyship is about action, not just words.

-REFLECT + SHARE: Students-and teachers-respond to reflection questions on the ThinkGive website, then collaborate with peers on the Team Page.
+REFLECT + SHARE: Students and educators post their actions on the ThinkGive website, respond to reflection questions, and then collaborate with peers on the Team Page.